sepen/safe-crux/README.md

 ## What is safe-crux?

-`safe-crux` IS NOT another system containers solution like [LxC](https://linuxcontainers.org) and [Docker](https://www.docker.com).
-This is focused on [CRUX Linux distribution](https://crux.nu) and keeping in mind the KISS principle.
+`safe-crux` (aka `scx`) IS NOT another system containers solution like [LxC](https://linuxcontainers.org) and [Docker](https://www.docker.com).
+This is only focused on [CRUX Linux](https://crux.nu) and keeping in mind the KISS principle.

-The goal is to provide an easy way to install CRUX or upgrade an existing installation without the need to use a bootable medium for it.
+The goal is to provide an easy way to install CRUX Linux or upgrade an existing installation without the need to use a bootable medium for it.
-It can work directly with partitions, mount points, directories and image files.

-Is also a way to test CRUX within another Linux distribution in an easy and fast way.
+It is also a good way for those unfamiliar with CRUX to try it out and customize their own installation.

 ## Demo

+Install CRUX 3.5 (x86_64 Updated ISO) on a secondary partition

 ![scx demo - Install CRUX 3.5 on a secondary partition](demo/setup-on-a-secondary-partition.gif)

 ## Getting started

-Install from git repository:
+Installation from git:

 ```console
 git clone https://github.com/sepen/safe-crux
 sudo ./install.sh
 ```

-You can also install it on your user's home:
+You can alternatively install it inside your user directory.
+This option is recommended for most people:
 ```console
 PREFIX="$HOME/.safe-crux" ./install.sh
 export PATH=$PATH:$HOME/.safe-crux/bin